nybex/ny/README.md

 #ny

-Ny is an opinionated ec2 management cli.
+Ny is an opinionated deployment and server management (ec2) cli.

 ## Installation
 ```